planetfederal/workshops/workshops/openlayers/src/doc/basics/index.rst

 OpenLayers Basics
 =================

-`OpenLayers <http://openlayers.org>`_ is a rapidly-developing library for building mapping applications in a browser.
+`OpenLayers <http://openlayers.org>`_ is a library for building mapping applications in a browser.
+This workshop covers the well established 2.x series, while development of a new 3.x series with a different API has begun.
 The library lets developers integrate data from a variety of sources, provides a friendly API, and results in engaging and responsive mapping applications.

 This module introduces fundamental OpenLayers concepts for creating a map.